-The Sandbox does not accept valid credit cards.
+The Sandbox doesn't accept valid credit cards.
 You must use test credit card values found in Sandbox Payments.

-The default test account is a seller account in which you are automatically authorized to perform actions and access data.
+The default test account is a seller account in which you're automatically authorized to perform actions and access data.
 All your applications have been pre-authorized for all OAuth permissions.
-Because the default test account uses the same access token as the applications you create, you do not need to use an access token that is specific to a seller.
+Because the default test account uses the same access token as the applications you create, you don't need to use an access token that is specific to a seller.
 If you create additional seller test accounts, you must use the access token assigned to that seller account.

 There is a Seller Dashboard for each test account you create using the Developer Dashboard.
 The Seller Dashboard provides a seller view of results of the API calls and is accessed by choosing Open from the test accounts list in the Developer Dashboard.

 - Test new versions of Square APIs before using them in production.

 - Test using a specified API version.
 You specify the version of the application you run in the Sandbox.